2018 SSH Novice Research Grant - Applications Open!

-**Only one project submission will be accepted from each Principal Investigator.
+NOTE: Only one project submission will be accepted from each Principal Investigator.

 Submit your Letter of Intent (LOI).
 The LOI must be no more than 4,000 characters, including spaces.

-References are encouraged, and will not be included in the final character count.
+A bibliography of references to support the research project is encouraged.
+The bibliography will not be included in the final character count.

 Letters of Intent must be entered into the SSH Presenter Center.
 You may access the Presenter Center using the following link:

 SSH Presenter Center